Test the Nation: Show format

-Versions
+International versions

-The format has now been made around the world in countries including Australia, Germany, Belgium, Canada, the United Kingdom, the United States, Indonesia, Spain (Antena 3TV), New Zealand, Denmark, Japan, Ireland and in the Middle East on the Arabic language MBC1.
+The TV format has been sold in other countries like: Czech Republic, Denmark, Indonesia, Norway, Turkey and in the Middle East on the Arabic channel MBC1.

 United Kingdom

 The British version, made by Talent Television for the BBC, was originally presented by Anne Robinson and Phillip Schofield.
 It ran for 17 editions between 2002 and 2007.
 The BBC tests were devised and standardised by the academic Colin Cooper, of Queen's University Belfast, who was sometimes referred to on the programme as 'Sooperman Cooperman'.

 Viewers could play along using interactive television, log onto the BBC website, or just use a pen and paper to keep score.

-The first show, in May 2002, was an IQ test and the six groups of 50 studio participants included blondes, brunettes, teachers and students.
-They were pitted against a group of 10 celebrities including EastEnders star Adam Woodyatt, pop music presenter Fearne Cotton, Olympic athlete Jonathan Edwards and former Sunday Times editor and broadcaster Andrew Neil.
+The first show, in May 2002, was an IQ test and the six groups of 50 studio participants included blondes, builders, publicans, teachers and students.
+They were pitted against a group of 10 celebrities including EastEnders star Adam Woodyatt, pop music presenter Jayne Middlemiss, Olympic athlete Jonathan Edwards and former Sunday Times editor and broadcaster Andrew Neil.
 The teachers came out on top.
 The last IQ test in the UK was shown on 27 August 2007, when the studio groups were reality show contestants, clairvoyants, surgeons, removal men, Robinsons, Wallaces and celebrities.
 In this episode Danny Wallace, a successful writer, made his first appearance as co-host.
-He replaced Phillip Schofield, who now works exclusively with ITV.
+He replaced Phillip Schofield, who had joined ITV at the time.
 Experts who joined Dr Colin Cooper on the IQ test panel have included Sylvia Herbert, a director of British Mensa (2002 and 2003) and Baroness Susan Greenfield, scientist and polymath (2004).

 Although there was usually an end-of-year test in the UK each year around Christmas, there wasn't one at the end of 2006.
 But at the start of 2007 there was a similar programme broadcast on BBC One called Your Country Needs You, presented by Patrick Kielty, with the same general format.

-From 2002 to 2004, the colour scheme used to change with every test.
-As of 2005, a red colour scheme was implemented for the questions and blue for the answer section.
-A bevel-like shape was added with the new graphics, title sequence and colour scheme, but it is unclear why.

-The fonts used were Reaction Ultra (for the title) and a font called "iq font improved 2" for the question graphics.
-As of 2005, "DIN Mittelschrift" was used for the questions.